JAndrassy/Regulator/README.md

 * [Grove LED Bar](https://www.seeedstudio.com/Grove-LED-Bar-v2.0-p-2474.html) - 10 LEDs with individual dimming needing only any two digital pins
 * 5 mm status LED with resistor as simple alternative to LED Bar
 * Button - plain momentary push-button to be used with internal pin pull-up (do not use the Grove button module, it has a pull-down and when you disconnected it, the pin floats. or with esp8266 it can be used on io 16 with internal pull-down set)
+* [Grove Wrapper](https://www.seeedstudio.com/Grove-Blue-Wrapper-1%2A2%284-PCS-pack%29-p-2583.html) - to fasten the Grove modules to a DIN rail mount (the Grove 30 A relays don't fit into Grove wrappers)

+#### Removed components

 * Kemo M028N with [Kemo M150](https://www.kemo-electronic.de/en/Transformer-Dimmer/Converter/M150-DC-pulse-converter.php) - to regulate the heating power with PWM signal.
 The high VA rating is necessary because the system can run hours on maximum.
 * [Grove Screw Terminal](https://www.seeedstudio.com/Grove-Screw-Terminal-p-996.html) - to connect Grove connector to M150
 * [Grove Mosfet](https://www.seeedstudio.com/Grove-MOSFET-p-1594.html) - instead of Screw Terminal for 5 V PWM with 3.3 V boards
-* [Grove Wrapper](https://www.seeedstudio.com/Grove-Blue-Wrapper-1%2A2%284-PCS-pack%29-p-2583.html) - to fasten the Grove modules to a DIN rail mount (the Grove 30 A relays don't fit into Grove wrappers)

 ### MCU options
 * [Arduino Uno WiFi](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki)
 * any AVR Arduino in Uno or Mega format with some shield or module for networking
 * Arduino Zero or M0 in Uno format with some shield or module for networking and with SD card to save events (no EEPROM)
 * esp8266 board in Uno format like the Wemos D1 R2, which can be used with Grove Base Shield
-* for other board formats like the mini versions or MKR, it is important to supply 5 V to Grove modules
+* Arduino MKR board on Arduino MKR Connector Carrier (Grove compatible) with on-board WiFi, ETH Shield or other networking module

 ### Heating system
 * [TEZA2000 heating](https://www.teza-eshop.sk/products/produkt-1/) - this small electric heating is a local 'invention'